What are the three report formats in Excel?

 • Adjusting borders and colors: Make key points stand out with bold aesthetic choices.

-• Setting alignment and orientation: Reposition numbers or text within cells or ranges through alignment (left, center, right), indentation, or display angle (i.e., rotating text to appear vertically rather than horizontally).
+• Setting alignment and orientation: Reposition numbers or text within cells or ranges through alignment (left, center, right), indentation, or display angle (rotating text to appear vertically rather than horizontally, for example).

-Once you develop your stylistic preferences, you can create new document styles and themes, as well as report templates you can reuse for recurring or similar reports—e.g., creating a quarterly progress report template.
+Once you develop your stylistic preferences, you can create new document styles and themes, as well as report templates you can reuse for recurring or similar reports — for example, creating a quarterly progress report template.
 If you’re looking for inspiration or ideas, you can always search for free Excel report templates online.

 Within Excel, there are a number of different ways to format your worksheets and reports (as we discussed above).
 As you develop styles and templates, you can refine reports for specific audiences or purposes.
 In many cases, you’ll be creating and using pivot tables.
 What follows are some of the most common report types in Excel.